On existential definitions of C.E. subsets of rings of functions of characteristic 0: Diophantine Definition of C.E. Sets over Rings of Integral Functions

-We now show that all the conditions in Lemma \ref{alpha} are Diophantine over $O_{K,\calS}$ and therefore the set $\calD$ is Diophantine over $O_{K,\calS}$. \begin{lemma} $\calD$ is Diophantine over $O_{K,\calS}$. \end{lemma} \begin{proof} We convert Conditions \eqref{a:1} -- \eqref{a:6} of Lemma \ref{alpha} into a Diophantine definition of the set $\calD$.
-First consider a recursive subset $Z$ of $\Z^4$ satisfying the following condition.
+We now show that all conditions in Lemma \ref{alpha} are Diophantine over $R$, and therefore the set $\calD$ has a Diophantine description over $R$. \begin{lemma} $\{(a,b) \in R| a+bT \in \calD\}$ is Diophantine over $R$. \end{lemma} \begin{proof} We need to convert our assumptions on $\ell, m, c, b$ and Conditions \eqref{a:1} -- \eqref{a:6} of Lemma \ref{alpha} into a Diophantine definition of the set $\calD$.
+First consider a recursive subset $Z$ of $\Z^3$ satisfying the following condition.